 Carrot Cake with Cardamom, Currants and Ginger-Crème Fraîche Chantilly

-makes 1 large cake, or 8 servings
+makes 1 large cake or serves 6 to 8

 active time: 30 min